deployKF/website/content/guides/dependencies/istio.md

         #    https: 443
     ```

-    ??? question_secondary "What if my gateway deployment already uses ports `80` and `443`?"

-        If you already have Istio VirtualServices on your gateway deployment using ports `80` and `443`, you will need to use non-standard ports like `18080` and `18443` for deployKF.

-        For example, you might set the following values to use non-standard ports:

-        ```yaml
-        deploykf_core:
-          deploykf_istio_gateway:
-            gateway:
-              ports:
-                http: 18080
-                https: 18443

-            gatewayService:
-              ports:
-                http: 80
-                https: 443
-        ```

-        When using non-standard ports, you will probably need to [use an Ingress](../platform/deploykf-gateway.md#use-a-kubernetes-ingress) which listens on standard ports, and routes traffic to the correct gateway port based on the hostname.

-        For example, your Ingress could route traffic like this:

-        - `other-service.example.com` → gateway port `443`
-        - `deploykf.example.com` → gateway port `18443`
-        - `*.deploykf.example.com` → gateway port `18443`

 ??? step "Step 3 - Expose your Gateway Deployment"

     If you havent already, you will need to create a `Service` (and possibly `Ingress`) that selects your gateway deployment to expose it to external traffic.

-    !!! info "Service Health Checks"
+    !!! config "Service Health Checks"

-        Many LoadBalancer Service implementations check the health of the service before allowing traffic to flow (e.g. AWS NLB/ALB), and will send health-check requests to one or more ports on the Service.
+        Many LoadBalancer Service implementations require a "health check" to pass before allowing traffic to flow (e.g. AWS NLB/ALB), and will send health-check requests to one or more ports on the Service.

         Istio gateway Pods will always return a [`200 OK` response on port `15021`, under the `/healthz/ready` HTTP path](https://istio.io/latest/docs/ops/deployment/requirements/#ports-used-by-istio) for this purpose.
-        So if you are using a custom LoadBalancer Service, you may need to expose the `15021` port on the Service, and configure the health-check path to `/healthz/ready`.
+        Therefore, you can expose the `15021` port on the Service, and configure the health-check path to `/healthz/ready`.

-    !!! info "TLS Termination and SNI"
+    !!! config "TLS Termination and SNI"

         If you put the Gateway behind a proxy which terminates TLS (like AWS ALB), you will probably need to disable _SNI Matching_.
         This is because most proxies don't forward the original request's [Server Name Indication (SNI)](https://en.wikipedia.org/wiki/Server_Name_Indication) to the backend service after TLS termination.